Initializing...

 However, Dr. Ariel has agreed to reduce the price of the Basic APAS to

 $7,500 (instead of $10,000) for your circumstances.
-This means
+This means the total

 would be $16,500.00 USD plus shipping charges.